Improve your concentration with Deep Learning | Blog post by Rob Crews

 The suggestion is that we shouldn’t feel like distraction is bad — we should celebrate concentration.

 What does that mean in practice?
 It means that you should let yourself be ‘bored’ from time to time and take that as an opportunity to really concentrate.
-Rather than listen to a podcast whilst travelling to work, concentrate on your — appreciate the sites and the sounds.
+Rather than listen to a podcast whilst travelling to work, concentrate on your surroundings — appreciate the sights and the sounds.

-There’s definitely some links here to mindfulness (the practice of being aware from moment-to-moment) but there’s kind of more to it than that.
+There’s definitely some crossover with mindfulness (the practice of being aware from moment-to-moment) but there’s kind of more to it than that.

 Whilst mindfulness has its own range of benefits, Newport’s suggestion is that by doing this we can train our concentration to be better.
 If you deny yourself distraction from time to time and get better at concentrating on the present moment, that skill will be more readily available when you need it.